microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organization-activateservice.md

 ## Description

-The **activateService** object  is used to activate a service for an organization.
-This operation requires administrator privileges to run.
+The **activateService** action is used to activate a service for an organization.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

+In order to activate a service for an organization the requestor needs to have the _Company Administrator_ role with the following permissions.

 |Permission type|Permissions (from least to most privileged)|
 | :--- | :--- |